 Leveraging Federal Resources

-Almost every WIPO project involves substantial participation and investment by state and local agencies, Indian tribes, and the private sector.
+Almost every WIP project involves substantial participation and investment by state and local agencies, Indian tribes, and the private sector.
 In the last evaluation of the State Energy Program, researchers found that DOE contributed $46 million to renewable energy and energy efficiency projects in the states out of a total expenditure in those projects of $540.9 million.